Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Alternative models and their analysis methods

-We note the similarities in definition between \(\tilde{h}_{0j}(t)\) and \(h_{0j}(t)\) of Section~\ref{subsec:joint_model} and also \(\tilde{\eta}_j\) and \(\eta_j\), however these objects are not exactly the same since they arise from different models.
-This highlights the fact that when the joint model is true, but we fit the data to the Cox proportional hazards model, then this will be a misspecified model and vice versa.
+We note the similarities and differences between this model and the joint model of Section~\ref{subsec:joint_model}.
+In the results that follow in Section~\ref{subsec:sim_study}, we shall assume that the joint model is true (and simulate data from the joint model).
+However, we fit the data to the Cox proportional hazards model which highlights that this will be a misspecified model.